A lighthearted romp at first blush, “Planes, Trains and Automobiles” tells the story of how the example of simple goodness can be transformational…

 Griffith’s essential goodness eventually begins to affect Page.
 When they end up being forced to abandon the same broken-down train, Page spots Griffith struggling to drag his oversize trunk across a rough field.
 Page shakes his head in resignation and picks up one end of the trunk.
 One is reminded of the reluctant Simon helping Jesus carry his cross.
 Near the end of the movie, when Griffith is forced to sleep in the burned-out car during a snowstorm, Page invites Griffith to share his hotel room.
 Over many mini-bottles of liquor, the two men joke and philosophize in a realistic scene of alcohol-fueled male bonding.
 Page seems to finally appreciate Griffith for what he is: a well-meaning, unpretentious, good soul, who simply “goes with the flow, like a twig on the shoulders of a mighty stream.”

 Page’s act of charity in bringing Griffith to his home for Thanksgiving brings a heartwarming, and unexpected, conclusion to Planes, Trains and Automobiles.
 A lighthearted romp at first blush, at bottom it tells the story of how the example of simple goodness can be transformational.
+Page is much like Mel Gibson’s Simon of Cyrene in The Passion of the Christ: a man compelled to help a man he finds revolting, but who, by the very act of helping that man, comes to care about him.
 Genuinely intent on helping a complete stranger get home to his loved ones, Del Griffith, shower-curtain-ring salesman, does much more than that: He saves a soul.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.